Prions of The Petrel Station

 Small, elegant, and beautifully marked, they are blue-grey above, with a dark “M” pattern across the upper wings and have a broad black tail tip.

-The Poor Knights Islands hold one of the largest Fairy Prion breeding populations in New Zealand, which is one of the key reasons they occur here in such impressive numbers.
-In season, they can gather in the thousands in the huge feeding frenzy workups that develop offshore, often alongside Buller’s Shearwaters and sometimes Fluttering Shearwaters.
-Seeing waves of Fairy Prions feeding across the water is one of the great spectacles and a true specialty of The Petrel Station seabird tours.
+The Poor Knights Islands hold one of the largest Fairy Prion breeding populations in New Zealand, which is why they occur here in such impressive numbers.
+In season, they can gather in the thousands, alongside other seabirds, in the huge feeding frenzy workups that develop offshore.
+Seeing waves of Fairy Prions feeding in dense groups is an incredible wildlife spectacle, and a true specialty of The Petrel Station seabird tours.

 Antarctic Prion